haneefmhmmd/Full-Creative/README.md

 # Internship Projects

 This repository comprises of email templates, websites, web applications done as part of my internship at Full Creative.
-All the websites, web apps and done using html, css and js.
+All the websites, web apps are done using html, css and js.
 Email templates are done using html and css.

 With the help of these tasks, I was able to learn html, css, sass, javascript, and build tools such as gulp and webpack.